Leatherhead: Governance

 In contrast, the manor of Pachesham became fragmented as the Middle Ages progressed.
-By the time of Domesday book, it was already divided into two parts, the smaller of which was later referred to as "Pachenesham Parva".
+By the time of the Domesday Book, it was already divided into two parts, the smaller of which was later referred to as "Pachenesham Parva".
 No written record of either part of the manor survives from the subsequent 200 years, but in 1286 land belongong to Pachesham was recorded as passing to Eustace de Hacche.
 De Haache rebuilt the manor house in around 1293, which he enclosed with a moat.
 Excavations of the manor house site (now known as The Mounts) in the mid-20th century provided evidence of several medieval buildings, including a hall, a chapel and a probable stable block.
 The value of the manor appears to have declined in the mid-14th century and, in 1386, it was let to William Wimbledon for an annual sum of £20.
 In 1393, one year after a serious fire had destroyed much of Leatherhead, Wimbledon defaulted on the rent and was accused of dismantling several of the manor buildings.
 From the start of the 15th century, the land was divided between twelve lessees and the manor then disappears from the historical record.

 Surviving records of Pachenesham Parva from around 1330 suggest that it covered an area of 46 ha on the east bank of the River Mole, to the north west of the town centre.
 The manor appears to have remained intact through the Middle Ages and land was added to the estate as the remainder of Pachesham was broken up.
 By the early 17th century, the area was known as Randalls Farm and, in 1805, the associated land totalled 182 ha.

 Reforms during the Tudor period replaced the day-to-day administration of towns such as Leatherhead in the hands of the vestry of the parish church.
 The vestry was charged with appointing a parish constable, maintaining a lock-up and organising a basic fire service.
 Until 1834, it also administered poor relief and was responsible for building a workhouse on Kingston Road in 1808.